 It is impossible to remember exactly how the property was when you moved in.
 It will definitely be impossible to prove that a hole on the wall, for instance, was there before you moved in unless you have evidence.
 When you document everything, however, you will have tangible proof.
 This gives you the chance to prove any claim you make about the condition of the rental unit and your time there.
 Before you move in, photograph every corner of the house when it is empty.
 Take note of every scratch, stain, and dent.
 You can share the photograph with your landlord.
 By doing this, you will not be held responsible for damages you did not cause.

 Asking Your Landlord to Conduct a Walkthrough

 Before you vacate the apartment, it is important that your landlord inspect the property.
 Even if the landlord doesn’t appear interested in this, suggest it.
 During the walkthrough, the landlord can point out things that need repairs.
 At this point, you can also point out damages that were there before you moved in.
 Your landlord will also point out parts of the house that need extra cleaning.
 When you are on the same page with the property owner, prepare the apartment before moving out.
-Clean thoroughly and repair whatever needs to be repaired.
-The walkthrough will also help you know what to focus on and avoid wasting efforts and resources.
+Clean thoroughly and take the time to repair whatever you can successfully.
+The walkthrough will also help you know what to focus on and avoid wasting effort and resources.